 In my original blog post I chose to let the music speak for itself because no words of mine could possibly do it justice.
 Coming back to it here, though, I find I need to write down a few of those inadequate words.
 Paper Earth is modern classical music.
 It is a prime example of the composer’s art, blending strings, keyboards, electronics and percussion instruments to create a work that no conventional rock band could perform.
 It needs more than a band; it needs a 21st century orchestra.

 So there you have it – 2018 in a nutshell.
-All that remains is for me to wish you all the very happiest of New Years.
+A summary of posts can be found in this PDF document.
+Now, all that remains is for me to wish you all the very happiest of New Years.

 May your vinyl, CD and digital music collections grow fat, may your hi-fi systems continue to faithfully reproduce those recorded sounds and may your ears be sharp, free of wax and undamaged by live bands who turn the volume knobs way too high.